tjcreedy/constants/README.md

-# Gene name variants
+# Constants
-This repo stores a text file recording variant names for mitochondrial genes for use by scripts.
+This repo stores text files recording constants to be downloaded by other scripts of mine